Flexibility in the Workplace

-As experts in flexible working recruitment, Ten2Two has been working to change attitudes and approaches to part-time and flexible working for over a decade.
-We work with businesses around the UK to help them understand the benefits of employing a flexible workforce, offering recruitment support and consultancy services to make flexible working a reality.
+As experts in flexible working recruitment, Ten2Two has been working to change attitudes and approaches to part-time and flexible working and improve flexibility in the workplace for over a decade.
+We work with businesses around the UK to help them understand the benefits of employing a flexible workforce, offering recruitment support and consultancy services to make flexibility in the workplace a reality.

 Here we share our latest feedback from flexible employers around the UK.
 They have proudly embraced flexibility in the workplace with enviable business results in terms of recruitment strategies, employee satisfaction, engagement and retention, diversity, increased productivity…Download the full report ‘Flexible and Proud’ report here.